mailgun/mailgun-java/README.md

 ### Authentication

-When you [Sing up](https://signup.mailgun.com/new/signup), Mailgun generates a primary account API key.
+When you [Sign up](https://signup.mailgun.com/new/signup), Mailgun generates a primary account API key.

 To view your primary account API key in the Mailgun dashboard, click on Settings on the left-hand nav in the Mailgun dashboard and then API Keys and click on the eye icon next to [API_KEYS][api_keys].